zkLinkProtocol/nova-point-v2/src/adapters/README.md

 | balance      | Historical balances raw data.
 0.1 ETH               | 100000000000000000                         | Yes      |
 | symbol       | token symbol                                        | WETH                                       | No       |

-## 5.2 Testing & Validation
+## Testing & Validation

 Teams can use these test scripts to validate the csv results such that it meets our requirements.
+(TBD)

 ```bash
 cd src/adapters/<project folder>/ && node ../testScript.js <project folder>